'Rick and Morty' Season 5's giant incest baby is the most important hero

 If ever there was a Rick and Morty punchline that you’d think would never be addressed again, it would be the giant incest baby that was shot out into space during "Rickdependence Spray.”
-Yet here we are only three episodes later in Season 5 and the baby, inexplicably dubbed Naruto, becomes a crucial deus ex babina in the episode’s climax to help save the day.
+Yet here we are only three episodes later in Season 5.
+The baby, inexplicably dubbed Naruto, becomes a crucial deus ex babina in the episode’s climax to help save the day.

-The enormous biological offspring of Summer and Morty Smith has become one of the most powerful beings in the universe, so how often will be be around to save its parents, grandparents, and great-grandfather from certain doom?
-"Gotron Jerrysis Rickvangelion" might be remember as the Voltron episode, but space kaiju incest baby is a bigger deal ... much bigger.
+The enormous biological offspring of Summer and Morty Smith has become one of the most powerful beings in the universe, so how often will it be around to save its parents, grandparents, and great-grandfather from certain doom?
+"Gotron Jerrysis Rickvangelion" might be remembered as the Voltron episode, but space kaiju incest baby is a bigger deal ... much bigger.

 How did we even get here?